fsocietyinc/containersecurity/new/Intro-Containers/Intracting-with-container.md

 docker run my-image
 ```

-## Lab 4
+## Lab 5

- here is an example of creating a Python app with an Entrypoint instruction:
+Here is an example of creating a Python app with an Entrypoint instruction:

-1. First, create a new directory for your app and navigate to it in the command line.
+First, create a new directory for your app and navigate to it in the command line.
 Create a file called `app.py` and add the following code:

 ```python